katerynaf/security/README.md

 In a production environment, importing security.py will automatically decrypt and execute the origianl python file, effectively putting all objects and constants into the global namespace.

-For exqample, if you define python variable constants in _passwords.py, then those variables may then be directly referenced within your code.
+For example, if you define python variable constants in _passwords.py, then those variables may then be directly referenced within your code.
 The module assumes that it is in a production environment unless it is running on a machine listed in DEV_MACHINES.

 See hello_world.py for a working example.